Skip to main content

 But County Durham has never been one for sticking to the script.

 Those lads turned up, played with the kind of stubbornness usually reserved for refusing to put the heating on, and won the whole thing.
 Twice.
-They brought the Lipton Trophy home and created a story that still shocks people more than a February day that doesn’t require a coat, scarf, gloves, and emotional support.
+They brought the Lipton Trophy home and crafted a tale that still startles people more than a February day warm enough to leave the house without a coat, scarf, gloves, and at least three layers of emotional insulation.

 This sort of thing is woven right through Durham’s history.
 Yes, the county has had its tough spells — economic hits, industrial upheaval, and moments where communities had to rebuild from scratch.
 But alongside every setback, there’s been resilience.
 Quiet, steady, occasionally heroic resilience.
 The kind that doesn’t brag, but absolutely gets the job done while muttering, “It’ll be reet.”